paramt/url-checker/README.md

 ```

 ### Arguments
- - `files`: A comma-separated list of files to check
+ - `files`: A comma-separated list of files to check.
+Defaults to README.md
  - `blacklist`: A comma-separated list of URLs to ignore

 ### Sample Output